MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ## Change how your notes are shared with other apps

-By default, your notes are saved to the SharePoint account associated with your Dynamics 365 for Sales account.
-By default, Product Visualize also sends your notes to your Dynamics 365 for Sales timeline and any connected Microsoft Teams channel.
+By default, your notes are saved to the SharePoint account associated with your Dynamics 365 Sales account.
+By default, Dynamics 365 Product Visualize also sends your notes to your Dynamics 365 Sales timeline and any connected Microsoft Teams channel.

-To turn off sharing with the Dynamics 365 for Sales timeline or Microsoft Teams channels:
+To turn off sharing with the Dynamics 365 Sales timeline or Microsoft Teams channels:

 1. Select the Main menu button ![Main menu](media/hamburger-icon.png "Main menu button"), and then select **Edit** next to the organization you're signed in to.